steveleetn91/vn-native-3/README.md

     `npm run add:ios`

 ## Development iOS

+If this is first run, so you need :
+    `npm run build:ios`

 You need start web serve, after to prepare for development iOS us need :
     `npm run development:ios`